 Remember you're facing a retirement that's probably going to be longer than your parents' and will involve more uncertainties.
-This new kind of retirement probably means there are many American workers worrying about, instead of planning for, the future.
+This new kind of retirement means there are many American workers worrying about, instead of planning for, the future.

 You can choose to stop worrying and start figuring.
 Not only will you come up with facts to work with, the chances are good you might change the way you save.
-The 2011 EBRI survey found that 44 percent of people who tried to figure out their financial futures ended up changing their retirement savings plans.
-If you are a married woman: In preparing for retirement, women face the very real possibility of spending part of their retirement years without the support of a husband - most likely through widowhood.
-The loss of a spouse can sometimes mean the loss or reduction of benefits that can place women in financial jeopardy.
-For that reason, women will need to focus on their financial resources as a single person as well as half of a couple.
+A 2021 survey found that 89 percent of people who tried to figure out their financial futures were confident in their financial security.